AstrobioMike/AstrobioMike.github.io/bash/installing_tools.md

 ---
 layout: main
-title: 6 commands worth getting to know
+title: How to download and install the tools you need
 categories: [bash, tutorial]
-permalink: /bash/six_commands
+permalink: /bash/installing_tools
 ---